allow users to upload images

 And lastly, you can redirect users to a URL.
 This might be useful if you want to redirect users to another domain.

-To keep it simple, we’ll use the message option in this tutorial.
+To keep it simple, I’ll use the message option in this tutorial.
 Let’s take a look at the message box.

 The standard confirmation box in WPForms.

-Hmm…this confirmation message is good, but it’s nothing special.
-So why not add a call to action to spice things up?
+Hmm… this confirmation message is good, but it’s nothing special.
+So you’ll probably want to add a call to action to spice things up!

 For example, you could link users to your products page, content, or services.
 Take a look at our example below.